 In Poland we have progressed further by having a representative group that can be involved in influencing.
 This group is changed at regular intervals and gives opportunities to participate and influence.

-Describe actual or expected results of measures mentioned above, as well as goals and activities for the coming reporting year :
+Describe actual or expected results of the measures, as well as goals and activities for the coming reporting year :